ABCLukas/Arduino-Ultrasonic-LiDAR-Siumulation/README.md

 The inspiration for this project came from seeing real-world LiDAR systems, witch work in a similar (but more advanced) way

-Thsi Project depends on Arduino core libaries
+This Project depends on Arduino core libaries